High vs Low FODMAP Foods: The Complete Reference Guide

 - Portion creep: A food is safe at one serve but you eat double — without realising the portion has moved from green to red.

-The practical rule: At any one meal, stick to one small serve of a "caution" (medium FODMAP) food per category.
-Don't mix two fructan foods or two polyol foods in the same sitting, even if they're both technically within safe serving sizes individually.
+The practical rule: At any one meal, stick to one small serve of a "caution" food per FODMAP category.
+Don't combine two fructan foods or two polyol foods in the same sitting — even if both are technically within their individual safe serving sizes.

 Common Low-FODMAP Swaps